Ranjitha75388/Tomcat/Docker Volume/Readme.md

-Docker volumes are used to persist data and share data between containers
+Docker volumes are used to persist data and share data between containers.

 commands:
 docker volume create <volume> - Create a new Docker volume. docker volume ls  -         List all Docker volumes.